-Mom Egg Review is currently open for submissions for both their print issue and online feature MER VOX; and early birds can submit for free during this first week!
-They are looking for “works that reflect diverse experiences of mothering and motherhood, and are interested in your perspective on any aspect or phase of mothering, from pre-inception to later life.
-Many of our contributors are themselves mothers, but you need not be one to submit if the subject matter of your submission focuses on mothers or motherhood.”
+Mom Egg Review is currently open for submissions for both their print issue and online feature MER VOX; and early birds can submit for free during this first week or until they hit their Submittable limit.
+They are looking for work for an issue themed “Mother Figures”—works that grapple with iconic images of motherhood from history, religion, pop culture, myth, and real life.
+They publish “works that reflect diverse experiences of mothering and motherhood, and are interested in your perspective on any aspect or phase of mothering, from pre-inception to later life.
+You need not be a mother to submit.”

 I was curious how and why this literary project began, so I asked Editor-in-Chief Marjorie Tesser a few questions to find out.
 See my interview with Tesser and a link to submission guidelines below.

 HOPKINSON: Tell me a little bit about Mom Egg Review.

 TESSER: Mom Egg Review, also known as MER, is an independent literary magazine.
 We publish an annual print issue and an online quarterly, MER VOX.
 MER publishes fine literary works of fiction, creative non-fiction, and poetry about mothers, mothering, and motherhood.
 Our current print issue, just out, is an un-themed issue.
 The upcoming issue, for which submissions are now open, is themed “Mother Figures.”